 How can heartworm disease in dogs be prevented?

 There are a number of heartworm preventive products on the market.
-For example, t owners can use HEARTGARD Plus, the #1 veterinarian-recommended preventive on the market3 to help prevent heartworm disease.
-Talk with your veterinarian to decide on the product that
+Talk with your veterinarian to decide on the product that best suits your dog.

 Can heartworm disease be treated?